rafaelpolonio92/exchangeconversor/README.md

   1.06
 ```

-Currencies Codes must be bitstrings, with both lowercase or uppercase
+1. Currencies Codes must be bitstrings, with both lowercase or uppercase.

-Amount must be numbers, but as float or inside a string
+2. Amount must be numbers, but as float or inside a string.

-Results are calculated as Decimal (better accuracy) but are printed as Float for better visualization
+3. Results are calculated as Decimal (better accuracy) but are printed as Float for better visualization.

 ## Installation